 Ibogaine is a psychoactive alkaloid with hallucinogenic properties.
 To put it more simply, it is a psychedelic plant that causes mild hallucinations and euphoria.
 It is derived from the roots of the Tabernanthe Iboga bush, which is grown in the tropical rainforests of West Africa.
 People have been using ibogaine for hundreds of years for a number of medicinal and spiritual purposes.

-In the 1960’s, the plant gained notoriety as a potential miracle cure for opiate addiction.
+In the 1960s, the plant gained notoriety as a potential miracle cure for opiate addiction.
 But, because it causes mild hallucinations, many countries quickly banned the drug so it would not be used for recreational purposes.
 However, it is unregulated in Mexico.
-Many people travel to New Roots from the United States and around the world to undergo our healing process of an ibogaine treatment.
+Many people travel to New Roots from the United States and around the world to undergo the healing process of ibogaine treatment.

 We do not promise a miracle cure with ibogaine.
 What we do promise is a life-changing experience that helps our patients regain control of their own minds and bodies.
 This is how we break the chains of addiction.

 Want to learn more about ibogaine?
 Watch this video:

 How Does an Ibogaine Treatment Help With Opiate Withdrawal?

 Like so many other psychoactive plant medicines, ibogaine works on neurotransmitters in the brain.
 It effectively and efficiently “rewires” the reward center in the brain and acts as a kind of “reset button.”
 It creates an immediate fundamental change in brain chemistry that is still not completely understood.
 Essentially, the brain begins to work like it did before the opiate addiction occurred.
 This phenomenon has been backed by research.